QR code adoption: Worldwide QR code statistics and use cases

 “Toying with QR codes was one of the first things we jotted down.
 We liked the simplicity and the fact it could also have some utility beyond the cover.
 When we mentioned our ideas to other creatives around BMF it was their favorite thought as well”

 It’s undeniably uplifting, and for us, it signals that there’s hope for the future without being preachy or saccharine.
 We knew it would also give us the platform to bring to life a visually interesting and arresting front cover.”

-Ad Agency told in an interview
+Ad Agency told in an interview.

-QR codes for a fashion show
+3. QR codes for a fashion show

-What’s behind these ladies robes we will leave it to your imagination… and only until you scan the QR code you will know!
+What’s behind these ladies' robes?
+We will leave it to your imagination… and only until you scan the QR code will you know!

-Klarna, Australia’s s shopping app, is redefining the meaning of a fashion show with QR codes!
+Klarna, Australia’s s shopping app, is redefining the meaning of a fashion show with QR codes.

 Instead of wearing glamorous outfits, models in a fashion show in Australia walked down the runway with a robe while holding a QR code.